-Review COPPS & BPD calendar to see if we want to participate in any of their outreach efforts.
+Review COPPS & BPD calendar to see if Committee Members want to participate in any of their outreach efforts.

 Discuss conducting targetted youth, mental health, and homeless-specific outreach presentations to BART passengers within those populations.
-Collaborate with Alternate Committee Member Naik and begin with youth who take BART & attend Ohlone College.
+Collaborate with the Youth Advocate Representative/s on the Committee and begin with youth who take BART.